 The National StormSmart Coasts Network: Linking Coastal Decision Makers to Resources

-The StormSmart Coasts Network was piloted in 2008 in Massachusetts and has since been expanded to include Mississippi, Louisiana, Alabama, Texas, and Florida; sites in progress include Maine, New Hampshire, Connecticut, and Rhode Island.
-There are plans to expand to other coastal states as well.
-The program works to provide local coastal communities and decision makers with up-to-date and relevant information on storms, flooding, sea level rise, and climate change.
+The StormSmart Coasts Network launched in 2008 in Massachusetts and expanded to include Connecticut, Delaware, Florida, Louisiana, Mississippi, New Jersey, New Hampshire, Rhode Island, and Texas.
+The program—now known as StormSmart Connect—provides local coastal communities and decision-makers with up-to-date and relevant information on storms, flooding, sea level rise, and climate change.
+A companion tool—MyCoast—was created to collect and share citizen science data on coastal change.

 - Before the Storm: This section covers information to help local coastal communities prepare for intense storms and prevent major damage and economic loss.
 Users are directed to different tools covering:

-- Infrastructure: includes protection options (e.g., protecting, insuring, siting, retrofitting) for roads, utilities, police and fire stations, hospitals, water supply facilities, wastewater treatment facilities, schools, power systems, communication buildings, etc.
+- Infrastructure to share protection options (e.g., protecting, insuring, siting, retrofitting) for roads, utilities, police and fire stations, hospitals, water supply facilities, wastewater treatment facilities, schools, power systems, and communication buildings, among others.

-- Emergency Services Planning: includes links and descriptions of how to improve emergency services, including creating emergency response and disaster recovery plans.
+- Emergency Services Planning to share resources on how to improve emergency services, including creating an emergency response and disaster recovery plans.

 - During the Storm: This section provides users with local emergency and non-emergency contacts at the local, state, and federal levels.